 DC-CT represents an innovative principle of isolated measurement of DC and AC currents.
 Within a magnetic core, magnetic flux can only be measured if it is non-constant, changing, or alternating.
 Since a DC current generates a constant magnetic flux the innovative principle redistributes this flux among two or more paths periodically in a single core.
 If we observe this magnetic flux from one path only it appears alternating and is therefore easily measured by a simple winding, which voltage is proportional to the measuring current.

-Learn DC-CT current technology in detail by reading the original technical white paper:
+DC-CT current technology - the original technical white paper: